delfiterradas/datasync/docs/usage.md

 In order to validate SHA256 checksums for remote inputs, `rclone checksum` must download each file and compute its SHA256 checksum locally.
 If a `checksum_sha` file is provided for remote inputs, the `--download` parameter must be enabled.
 Otherwise, SHA checksum verification cannot be performed and the pipeline will terminate with an error.

 > [!NOTE]
-> Providing `--download` does not force all files to be downloaded.
-It is only used when verifying SHA checksum files for remote source directories.
+> Providing `--download` does not force all files to be downloaded in all modules.
+It is only used when verifying SHA256 checksum files for remote source directories in `RCLONE_CHECKSUM`.

 > [!WARNING]
 > Enabling `--download` may incur substantial cloud data transfer and egress costs, particularly when validating large datasets.
 Make sure this is the intended behaviour before running the pipeline.